sneakyx/AgilaVocca/docu/basic-installation.md

    - Installation guide: https://docs.docker.com/engine/install/
 2. Clone the project repository on the server.
 3. Navigate to the project directory. `cd <project-directory>/docker`
+4. First-run of this service: `docker-compose up setup` (for installation of dependencies)
-4. Run Docker-Compose to start the services. `docker-compose up -d`
+5. When the installation is finished, use `docker-compose up app`
-5. make sure you have something in front of this container that handels ssl-termination and support certificates
+6. make sure you have something in front of this container that handels ssl-termination and support certificates

-## or 1.3 Installation on a webspace without terminal access
+## or 1.3 Installation on a webspace without terminal access  (not tested)
 For installation on a webspace without terminal access, a prepared version of the project is required.
 1. Create a prepared version of the project on a local machine or server.
 2. Upload the prepared version of the project to the web space.